 University-Wide and Independent Programs

-In addition to communicating with students regarding the importance of gaining internship and other experience and supporting internship and part-time job listings in hireBING, the Fleishman Center offers academic courses to support students' career development in this area.
+In addition to communicating with students regarding the importance of gaining internship and other experience and supporting internship and part-time job listings in hireBING by Handshake, the Fleishman Center offers academic courses to support students' career development in this area.
 A signature program for the Fleishman Center is the Career Development Centralized Internship Program (CDCI 385, 395, 491, 496), which is the largest credit-bearing internship program at Binghamton.
 Open to undergraduates from all majors, the CDCI Program provides opportunities for students to earn from 2-12 credits for their internship experience during any semester.
 A course on career exploration (CDCI 200) is also offered.

 Binghamton University undergraduate and graduate students may also earn credit for internships through their academic departments.

 The Fleishman Center for Career and Professional Development is a comprehensive career center serving all Binghamton undergraduate and graduate students.
 The Center encourages students to engage in opportunities early in their college years to explore career options and build career-readiness competencies.
 For more information visit the Fleishman Center online or in the University Union.